pjferg/R_perf_mgmt/Preparation/Preparation.md

 You should see some output (a crude table) pop up in your console.
 What can we learn from this output?

-  - The top row tells us that the object ‘AFL\_data\_set’ is a tibble of dimensions 1474x14.
+  - The top row tells us that the object `AFL_data_set` is a tibble of dimensions 1474x14.
 That is, our data set contains 1474 rows (or observations) and 14 variables (or measures).
       - As I explained in class, each row is a player-game observation